Backup and recovery v5

 To request this, use the standard syntax:

-PGD allows for changes from multiple masters, all recorded within the WAL log for one node, separately identified using replication origin identifiers.
+PGD allows for changes from multiple masters, all recorded in the WAL log for one node, separately identified using replication origin identifiers.

 PGD allows PITR of all or some replication origins to a specific point in time, providing a fully consistent viewpoint across all subsets of nodes.

-Thus for multi-origins, we view the WAL stream as containing multiple streams all mixed up into one larger stream.
-There is still just one PIT, but that will be reached as different points for each origin separately.
+Thus for multi-origins, you can view the WAL stream as containing multiple streams all mixed up into one larger stream.
+There's still just one PIT, but that's reached as different points for each origin separately.

-We read the WAL stream until requested origins have found their PIT.
-We apply all changes up until that point, except that we do not mark as committed any transaction records for an origin after the PIT on that origin has been reached.
+The WAL stream is read until requested origins have found their PIT.
+All changes are applied up until that point, except that any transaction records are not marked as commmited for an origin after the PIT on that origin is reached.

-We end up with one LSN "stopping point" in WAL, but we also have one single timestamp applied consistently, just as we do with "single origin PITR".
+You end up with one LSN "stopping point" in WAL, but you also have one single timestamp applied consistently, just as you do with single-origin PITR.

-Once we have reached the defined PIT, a later one may also be set to allow the recovery to continue, as needed.
+Once you reach the defined PIT, a later one might also be set to allow the recovery to continue, as needed.

-After the desired stopping point has been reached, if the recovered server
+After the desired stopping point is reached, if the recovered server

-This ensures that there will be no duplicate LSNs produced by logical
+This approach ensures that there are no duplicate LSNs produced by logical

-would also include changes from other nodes that have been committed
+also includes changes from other nodes that were committed

 N1 until later.

-The list of replication origins which would be restored to
+You need to specify the list of replication origins that are restored to

 a new parameter